TimmyChan/ConeThesis/README.md

 https://groups.google.com/forum/#!forum/sage-release

 ### Instructions
-Install dependencies then simply run
+Install dependencies, save the .py files listed below to the same directory.
+Then run from terminal in that directory:
 ```
-sage Experiment.py
+chmod +x cone_conjecture_tester.py
+./cone_conjecture_tester.py
 ```
+And have fun~

-The data will be outputted into the folder "DATA", with the dimension and the date/time the experiment was run as the name of the data file for that particular file.
+The data will be outputted into the folder "DATA/{}d/experiment_name" where {} is the dimension of the experiment, and experiment_name is what you choose in the UI.

+Main .json file will be named the same as the experiment name.
+Data Summary.text - read the title.
+Graphs :
+"SIZE" - the number of hilbert basis elements.
+"LENGTH" - the euclidean norm of the longest element of the hilbert basis element.

 ### Modules